 1. Learn How to Network

 Whether you’re comfortable talking to people or not, it’s important you learn to network.
 Start by going to specific networking events, such as career fairs or company days within the business school.
-These can be intimidating, but instead of putting it into the “job interview” category, put it into the “making friends” category.
-Talk to finance/accounting employers and genuinely get to know them, their company, and their internship program to see if they’d be a good fit.
+These can be intimidating, but instead of putting it into the “accounting job interview” category, put it into the “making friends” category.
+Showcase your communication skills when you talk to accounting/finance employers and genuinely get to know them, their company, and their internship program to see if they’d be a good fit.

 Another option you have to network is to join Beta Alpha Psi, the International Honor Organization for Financial Information Students and Professionals.
 Beta Alpha Psi has special networking events, where accounting students can gain great networking and leadership skills within the organization.